Maggiebj/DRLND_Continuous_Control/report.md

 ### Code Structure

-- ddpg_model.py contains the Torch implementation of the Actor Critic neural networks that are being used in the project.
+- ddpg_model.py contains the torch implementation of the Actor Critic neural networks that are being used in the project.

 - ddpg_agent.py contains the core of the project, such as agent.learn(),agent.step(),agent.act() and noise process, replay buffer

 - Continuous_Control.ipynb puts togheter all the pieces to build and train the agent.

 ### Result
-After around 500 episodes the avg score_deque(20) higher than 30 [scores on episodes](score.png)
+After around 500 episodes the avg score_deque(20) get higher than 30 [scores on episodes](score.png)

 ### Ideas for Future Work